CharlieChenEC/sonic-utilities/doc/Command-Reference.md

       - Default is all front Ethernet and PortChannel ports.
       - Mix VLAN to Ethernet or PortChannel is not allowed.
 	- stage: The stage.
 The default value is ingress.
+  - services: The services for the ACL table.
+      - For configure multiple services, using comma to separate each service.

 The following example shows create a IPv4 ACL DATA_L3 and bind it to Ethernet0 and Ethernet4 at ingress direction.
 - Example: